ezh/docker-exim-sourcebased/README.md

 Arguments
 ---------

-You may set exim version via `branch` argument
+You may set exim version via `version` argument

 You may set UID for exim user via `user_id` argument